sca075/mqtt_vacuum_camera/README.md

 **What it is:**
 This Integration decode the vacuum map and render it to Home Assistant, when you want also to control your vacuum you will need to also install the:
 [lovelace-xiaomi-vacuum-map-card (recommended)](https://github.com/PiotrMachowski/lovelace-xiaomi-vacuum-map-card) from HACS as well.

-Configuration of the card once the camera is selected requires: calibration source to be set to camera: true
+Configuration of the card (thanks to @PiotrMachowski) once the camera is selected requires: calibration source to be set to camera: true

 This will pass automatically the data to the card.

 ```